MULYS001/Responsive-Portfolio/readme.md

  * assets/styles.css
  * assets/yvonne.jpg

-Updates to my Portfolio have included some of my projects and work to date, see on my portfolio page, along with links to my projects on
+Updates to my Portfolio have included some of my projects and work to date that can be seen on my portfolio page, along with links to my projects on
 Github.

-I have also linked my resume on my 'About Me' page and provided link to Portfolio page.
+I have also linked my resume on my 'About Me' page and provided the link to my Portfolio page.

 ## Website Link & Preview Images

 #### Website Link:
 Visit website here:  https://mulys001.github.io/Responsive-Portfolio/

-#### Index page:
+#### Updated Index page:
 ![Index page](https://github.com/MULYS001/Responsive-Portfolio/blob/master/assets/Updated-Index.jpg)

 #### Updated Portfolio page: